 Arsenic concentrations in U.S. drinking water are highly variable.
 A 2014 study by Margaret Kurzius-Spencer of the University of Arizona found that when drinking water levels of arsenic are above 10 ppb, water is the dominant source of exposure; when levels in water are below 10 ppb, food is the main source of arsenic.

 Because arsenic is in tobacco smoke, smokers have higher exposures and a greater risk of arsenic-related disease.
-People with jobs in mining or metal smelting, semiconductor production, or working with arsenic-treated wood are at higher risk of exposure.
+People with jobs in mining or metal smelting or semiconductor production or who work with arsenic-treated wood are at higher risk of exposure.

 Why is arsenic harmful to health?

-The need for a more health protective arsenic standard was shown by studies from the National Cancer Institute and academic researchers.
+The need for a more health-protective arsenic standard has been shown by studies from the National Cancer Institute and academic researchers.
 A study led by Dalsu Baris, formerly of the National Cancer Institute, found that people drinking water from private wells in the Northeast had elevated risks of bladder cancer even when the estimated arsenic levels were below the legal limit.

 Animal and human studies suggest that the cancer-causing effects of arsenic are particularly severe when exposures take place during pregnancy and early childhood.
 A 2013 study by Marisa Naujokas, of the MDB consulting firm in North Carolina, found that prenatal exposure can not only increase cancer risk, but impair intelligence, cause behavioral problems and harm the developing immune system.